Multivariate Fidelities: Introduction

 Distinguishability and similarity are essential concepts that hold significance across all scientific disciplines.
 The fundamental toolkit for understanding these concepts revolves around measures of distinguishability and similarity.
 This has led to several measures of distinguishability between probability distributions in classical information theory, such as the Kullback--Leibler divergence~\cite{kl1951} and R\'enyi relative entropy~\cite{renyi1961measures}, and similarity measures such as the Bhattacharyya overlap~\cite{Bhattacharyya1946}.
 In quantum information theory, we have distinguishability measures between quantum states such as quantum relative entropy~\cite{umegaki1962conditional}, Petz--R\'enyi relative entropy~\cite{P86}, and sandwiched R\'enyi relative entropy~\cite{muller2013quantum, wilde2014strong}, and information quantities derived from these measures, such as quantum mutual information~\cite{stratonovich1965information}.
 Moreover, the Uhlmann~\cite{uhlmann1976transition} and Holevo~\cite{holevo1972} fidelities are similarity measures between two quantum states.
 All of the aforementioned distinguishability and similarity measures take into account two probability distributions in the classical case and two quantum states in the quantum case.

 There exist a few extensions of the notion of the Bhattacharyya overlap or bivariate classical fidelity to more than two probability distributions.
 Examples include the Matusita affinity~\cite{Matusita1967notion} and the average pairwise classical fidelity; herein we call all such extensions multivariate classical fidelities.
 Hitherto, quantum generalizations of multivariate classical fidelities have not been systematically explored.
-Existing multivariate measures that do not reduce to classical multivariate fidelities are as follows: Holevo information of a tuple of states with uniform prior characterizes the correlations between the classical system and the quantum system (see \eqref{eq:generalized_Holevo} for a precise definition).
-To this end, Holevo information being approximately zero implies that the states in this tuple are similar.
-Multivariate Chernoff divergence is defined in \cite[Definition~3]{mnw2023} for commuting states while discussing generalizations to non-commuting states.
-Moreover, multivariate generalizations for R\'enyi divergences have been explored in~\cite{mosonyi2022geometric} for general states and in~\cite{farooq2023asymptotic} for commuting states.
+Existing multivariate measures that do not reduce to classical multivariate fidelities are as follows.
+The Holevo information of a tuple of states with uniform prior characterizes the distinguishability of the states (see~\eqref{eq:generalized_Holevo} for a precise definition).
+Indeed, the Holevo information being approximately zero implies that the states in this tuple are similar, while it being far from zero indicates that they are distinguishable.
+The multivariate Chernoff divergence is defined in \cite[Definition~3]{mnw2023} for commuting states, and various generalizations to non-commuting states were postulated there.
+Moreover, multivariate generalizations of R\'enyi divergences have been explored in~\cite{mosonyi2022geometric} for general states and in~\cite{farooq2023asymptotic} for commuting states.

 The main contribution of our paper is to introduce quantum generalizations of the Matusita affinity and average pairwise classical fidelity; here we call them multivariate quantum fidelities.
 We show that these multivariate fidelities satisfy several desirable properties that are natural generalizations of those of bivariate fidelities.
 Consequently, the multivariate quantum fidelities are bona fide measures of similarity between multiple states.
 See \Cref{sec:paper-contribs} for a more detailed discussion of our contributions.